jehaj/Aid/README.md

 The webbrowser is important.
 I use firefox, which can be downloaded from [mozilla.org](https://www.mozilla.org/firefox/download/thanks/).

+I use Development IDEs from Jetbrains.
+Use [Toolbox App](https://www.jetbrains.com/toolbox-app/) to manage those.

+[Visual Studio Code](https://code.visualstudio.com/) is also quite good.

 ### Applications from scoop
 ```
 scoop install git